 Horses Become our Thoughts

-Have you ever stopped to truly analyse how those in the horse training elite category got to be there, or has your focus been only on finding new ways to make your horse do things or not do things?
-We have been brainwashed into believing that we have to spend a lot of money on videos, books and trainers.
-That there must be a progression of steps to learn and put our horses through, that will solve our problems.
-We’ve also been taught to believe that we must take bits and pieces of many methods to put together, develop our own style, and this will solve all our problems.
+Have we ever stopped to truly analyse how those in the horse training elite category got to be there, or has our focus been only on finding new ways to make our horse do things or not do things?
+We have been brainwashed into believing that we have to spend a lot of money on videos, books & trainers.
+That there must be a progression of steps to learn & put our horses through, that will solve our problems.
+We’ve also been taught to believe that we must take bits & pieces of many methods to put together, develop our own style, & this will solve all our problems.
 Has this worked for every horse that you or anyone else that you know of personally?
 Why?
-Because we are still operating under the belief that we must look to external sources for causes and solutions and that there must be a series of physical steps to learn and practice.
+Because we are still operating under the belief that we must look to external sources for causes & solutions & that there must be a series of physical steps to learn & practice.
 There is a wide-spread, deeply held belief that horses are the problem.
 Horses are not the problem.
 The secret with horses is us.

 “You never change things by fighting the existing reality.
 To change something,